theowenyoung/archive-actionsflow/docs/triggers/1-poll.md

 - `items_path`, optional, if the API's returned JSON is not a list and is instead an object (maybe paginated), you should configure `items_path` as the key that contains the results.
 Example: `results`, `items`, `data.items`, etc...
 The default value is `undefined`, which means the API's response should be a list.

 - `deduplication_key`, optional.
 The poll trigger deduplicates the array we see each poll against the id key.
-If the id key does not exist, you should specify an alternative unique key to deduplicate off of.
+If the id key does not exist, you should specify an alternative unique key to deduplicate.
 If neither are supplied, we fallback to looking for `guid`, `key`, if neither are supplied, we will hash the item, and generate a unique key

 - `requestParams`, optional, we use [Axios](https://github.com/axios/axios) for polling data, so your can pass all params that [axios supported](https://github.com/axios/axios#request-config).
 For example: